natalie-tuc/natalie-tuc/README.md

 ## Hi i'm Natalie 👋
-I'm a senior in higschool
+I'm a senior in higschool.
-I'm majoring in music industry
+I'm majoring in music industry.
 I love going to concerts

 <!--